TiagoRibeiro25/Get-Quotes-API/README.md

 ### Routes

-The API provides three routes to interact with a MongoDB database containing quotes:
+The API provides four routes to interact with a MongoDB database containing quotes:

     GET /api/status: Returns the status of the API and the database connection.
     GET /api/quotes: Returns all quotes in the database.
     GET /api/quotes/random: Returns a random quote from the database.
+    POST /api/quotes/add: Adds a new quote to the database.

 ### Environment Variables